-$$f{NRB} = NRB / (NRB + DRB)$$ (10)
+$f{NRB} = NRB / (NRB + DRB)$

-Should these conditions not apply, f{NRB} cannot be estimated on the basis of this approach. f{NRB} must either be designated as zero (concluding that all wood fuel in the project is renewable although not demonstrated as such as required for designation as DRB) or it can be assessed by application of the alternative estimation options provided above.
+Should these conditions not apply, f NRB cannot be estimated on the basis of this approach. f NRB must either be designated as zero (concluding that all wood fuel in the project is renewable although not demonstrated as such as required for designation as DRB) or it can be assessed by application of the alternative estimation options provided above.

-Annex 2 Suppressed demand and satisfactory level of service
+Annex 2: Suppressed demand and satisfactory level of service

-When a group of people are deprived of a reasonable level of human development in comparison to their peers, and the opportunity to achieve a satisfactory level of service is available through carbon finance calculated from the baseline level of service of their peers or from the project level of service achievable, then project proponents can adjust the baseline scenario accordingly.
+When a group of people are deprived of a reasonable level of human development in comparison to their peers, and the opportunity to achieve a satisfactory level of service is available through carbon finance - calculated from the baseline level of service of their peers or from the project level of service achievable - then project proponents can adjust the baseline scenario accordingly.

-This principle implies that the equations presented above for emission reduction calculation must be adapted for cases of suppressed demand on a case-by-case basis.
+This principle implies that the equations presented above for emission reduction calculation must be adapted on a case-by-case basis for cases of suppressed demand.

-The target population in a baseline scenario can experience poverty-related under cooking and resulting malnourishment due to insufficient access to cooking fuels.
-The project activity corrects this by virtue of introducing more efficient cooking devices.
-The amount of energy delivered to the pot (the 'cooking energy utilized' or CEU) increases in the project scenario compared to the baseline scenario, as the affected population achieve a satisfactory level of service.
+The target population in a baseline scenario can experience poverty-related issues such as an inability to cook resulting in malnourishment due to insufficient access to cooking fuels.
+The project activity corrects this by introducing more efficient cooking devices.
+The amount of energy delivered to the pot (the 'cooking energy utilized' or CEU) increases in the project scenario compared to the baseline scenario, as the affected population achieves a satisfactory level of service.

 A similar situation can arise in cold climates due to space heating needs.
 Populations may lack sufficient fuel to satisfy space heating needs, resulting in substandard living conditions.
-If a project introduces a new technology that enables improved energy access, then the total kitchen CEU (including cooking and space heating needs) in the project scenario can exceed that in the baseline scenario the project having achieved a satisfactory level of service.
+If a project introduces a new technology that enables improved energy access, then the total kitchen CEU (including cooking and space heating needs) in the project scenario can exceed that in the baseline scenario, as the project having achieved a satisfactory level of service.